Skip to main content

 Fiber slows glucose absorption, feeds gut bacteria that produce short-chain fatty acids (compounds that improve insulin sensitivity), and supports a stable blood sugar curve.
 Most adults eat under 15 grams a day.
 We aim for 30 to 40 grams from real food.
 The data on fiber and longevity are some of the most consistent in nutrition.

-Saturated fats raise LDL cholesterol and ApoB in most people, especially those with the ApoE4 gene variant.
+Saturated fats raise LDL cholesterol and ApoB in most people, particularly those with the ApoE4 gene variant.
 We do not demonize them, but we keep an eye on the labs.
 If your ApoB rises with a higher saturated-fat diet, we adjust toward unsaturated sources like olive oil, avocado, and fatty fish.

-Metabolic flexibility is your body's ability to switch between burning sugar and burning fat for fuel based on what is available.
+Metabolic flexibility is your bodys ability to switch between burning sugar and burning fat for fuel based on what is available.
 You train it with Zone 2 cardio, time-restricted eating in a sensible window, and avoiding constant snacking.
 CGM data and HRV (heart rate variability) trends make the progress visible.

 The gut microbiome (the trillions of bacteria in your intestines) shapes how you digest food, produce vitamins, and regulate inflammation.
 A diverse microbiome correlates with better metabolic health.
 We support it with fiber, fermented foods, and avoiding unnecessary antibiotics, not with expensive boutique stool tests for everyone.

-Creatine is one of the most evidence-backed supplements available.
+Creatine is 1 of the most evidence-backed supplements available.
 It supports muscle force, recovery, and even cognitive function in some studies.
 We recommend 3 to 5 grams a day of creatine monohydrate for most active adults.
 It is not a steroid, and the kidney concerns in healthy people are largely overblown.

 Ultra-processed foods are engineered to override your satiety signals through specific combinations of sugar, fat, and salt.
 They tend to be low in protein and fiber, which makes the protein leverage problem worse.
 We focus on swapping in whole-food versions rather than perfect avoidance.